fiburonsk/wsl2-ip-host/README.md

 * A wsl distro be installed
 * `ip` command available in a wsl distro with eth0 adapter

 This application runs `ip -4 -br address show eth0` inside of the default wsl distro to get the IP address.
-This ip address is used for writing entries into the hosts file.
+This ip address is used for writing entries into the OSes hosts file.
 The default domain is `host.wsl.internal`.

-I use wsl2-ip-host.exe as a scheduled task that begins on logon to write the wsl2 ip right away since it changes on restart.
+I use wsl2-ip-host.exe as a scheduled task that begins on logon to write the new wsl2 ip since it changes on restart.

-`wsl2-ip-host.exe` and `wsl2-ip-host-cli.exe` both require that `wsl2-ip-host-writer.exe` be either in the same folder or in your path so that it can be found and run.
+`wsl2-ip-host.exe` and `wsl2-ip-host-cli.exe` both require that `wsl2-ip-host-writer.exe` be either in the same folder or in your path so that it can be run to write changes.

 ## wsl2-ip-host.exe

-A windows tool that lives in the system tray where a convenient write action is available.
-Domains can be configured within the `open` window as well as selecting a different host file path in case it were to be needed.
+This appplication places an icon in the system tray.
+It can be configured by selecting `open`.
+Domains can be configured here as well as selecting a different host file path in case it were to be needed.
+It is possible that a default distro can not run the `ip -4 -br address show eth0` command.
+You can select among the available distros on your system with the distros list.
 The configuration can be saved through the menu option at the top.
-The configuration is saved at ~/.wsl2-ip-host.json and this file is automatically loaded on startup.
-It is possible that a default distro can not run the `ip -4 -br address show eth0` command.
-You can select among the available distros on your system.
+The configuration is saved at `~/.wsl2-ip-host.json` and this file is automatically loaded on startup.

 ## wsl2-ip-host-writer.exe

-This application does the work of writing the IP to the hosts file.
+This application does the work of writing the IP with any domains to the hosts file.
 It requires elevated privileges to run and will prompt first.

 ## wsl2-ip-host-cli.exe